 Ellen Richards biography

-Ellen Swallow Richards graduated from Vassar College in 1870, then became one of the first women admitted to MIT, where she earned a bachelor of science degree in 1873.
-Her focus was on chemistry, sanitary engineering, and home economics.
-She blazed a trail for women in the sciences by establishing a Woman's Laboratory at MIT and eventually joining the school's regular faculty.
+Ellen Richards graduated from Vassar College in 1870 and went on to become one of the first women admitted to MIT, where she earned a bachelor of science degree in 1873.
+Her focus was on chemistry, sanitary engineering and home economics.
+Richards blazed a trail for women in the sciences by establishing a woman's laboratory at MIT and eventually joining the school's regular faculty.

-In her later years Ellen Swallow Richards also became a leader in establishing a scientific basis for home economics, with such projects as her studies in the adulteration of groceries and the arsenic content in wallpaper and fabrics, as well as her promotion of good nutrition.
-She conceived and directed the Lake Placid Conference on Home Economics (1899??1908), which coined the term home economics, and developed standards for training professionals.

-Ellen Swallow Richards died of heart disease in 1911.
-Although she published various works, including The Chemistry of Cooking and Cleaning (1882) and Food Materials and Their Adulteration (1885), her major claim to fame now rests on her having opened up scientific education and professions to women.
 She died in 1911.

+In her later years, Ellen Swallow Richards also became a leader in establishing a scientific basis for home economics, with such projects as her studies in the adulteration of groceries and the arsenic content in wallpaper and fabrics, as well as her promotion of good nutrition.
+She conceived and directed the Lake Placid Conference on Home Economics (1899-1908), which coined the term home economics, and developed standards for training professionals.

+Richards died of heart disease on March 30, 1911, in Jamaica Plain, Massachusetts.
+Though Richards had published various works, including The Chemistry of Cooking and Cleaning (1882) and Food Materials and Their Adulteration (1885), her major claim to fame now rests on her having opened up scientific education and professions to women.